sonikasharan/Zania/README.md

 # **Card Management**

 This project is a Card Management Application built using React.
-It fetches data from the testData using Service Worker and display it in cards.It is fully responsive.Cards can be opened in bigger View Template and can be drag droped
+It fetches data from the testData using Service Worker and display it in cards.It is fully responsive.Cards can be opened in bigger view template and can be drag droped

 ## **Technologies Used**